How are appointments made?

 Am I sick enough to come to therapy?

-People with eating disorders, and others, often struggle to acknowledge their pain due to unfair comparisons with others or how much worse things could possibly be.
+People with eating disorders, and others, often struggle to acknowledge their pain due to unfair comparisons with others, or by examining how much worse things could potentially be.
 The presence of eating disorder thoughts and urges, or just being generally unhappy, regardless of other factors, is reason enough to seek help.
-Your struggle is valid and you deserve care regardless of severity.
+You deserve care regardless of severity.
 Sick at all is sick enough.

 I’m not sure I want to get better from my eating disorder.
 Should I still come to therapy?